DominicRoyStang/BlockedTODO/README.md

       - uses: DominicRoyStang/BlockedTODO@v1
 ```

 **Note**: BlockedTODO's state is stored in GitHub Actions artifacts.
-The `schedule` in the config above is required to avoid losing the state when GitHub artifacts expire after your repository's retention period (90 days by default).
+The `schedule` in the config above is required to ensure the state is never lost because of artifact expiry.

 ## About
 ### When would I need this?